Teacher evaluation is a topic of hot debate in the world of K-12 schooling, and for good reason.

 Use these tips to implement the right balance in your teacher evaluations, and you’ll be able to help both students and teachers succeed in the classroom.

 Want to simplify your teacher evaluations?
-Try Prodigy — the free, curriculum-aligned math platform used by more than a million teachers and school leaders across 90,000 schools.
+Try Prodigy — the engaging, curriculum-aligned math platform loved by over 50 million students, teachers and admins.
+No cost, ever.